 In a sculpting project he engaged in during his youth, he reached a climax.
 Leonardo planned the construction of the horse for 17 years, which connected and contributed to his almost obsessive preoccupation with horses, which resulted in countless horse records and the study of their movement.

 Leonardo set himself a great goal - to build the world's largest horse sculpture.
 At one point he managed to create a large clay model of the horse, which was placed in the courtyard of the Sforza Castle.
 But the French soldiers who invaded Italy in 1494 destroyed it.
-The Italian army also contributed to the mess by using the bronze that was meant to be used to build the statue was used to produce weapons.
+The Italian army also contributed to the mess by using the bronze that was meant to be used to build for weapons.
 Leonardo died and did not end up building the statue.

 But the dream of the statue of the horse did not relent.
 The bronze statue you see was created only at the end of the 20th century, 500 years after Leonardo's death.